Best Time to Visit India

 Despite the harsh weather, summer in India has a big upside for tourists: less crowds.
 Here are some ideas of places to travel by month during the spring and summer in India:

 Places to Visit in May in India: May is the hottest month for most places in India.
 Beat the heat on an escape to cooler areas, like Darjeeling.
 You could also hit Andaman and Nicobar Islands just before the monsoon comes in late May.
 The weather is perfect for a beach getaway, and you'll have the islands' coveted coasts to yourself.
-The weather starts to drizzle toward the end of May in Ooty—not quite enough of a rain to warrant lots of waterproof gear, but just enough precipitation to give the Tamil Nadu resort town's tea estates a moody atmosphere.
+India's lake district, Nainital, can also be lovely for a family getaway in May.
+The hill station in Uttarakhand offers fantastic boating on Naini Lake, as well as scenic hiking opportunities to Tiffin Top, which has marvelous views at sunrise and sunset.
+The weather starts to drizzle toward the end of May in Ooty–not quite enough of a rain to warrant lots of waterproof gear, but just enough precipitation to give the Tamil Nadu resort town's tea estates a moody atmosphere.

 Places to Visit in July in India: There's no better place to visit in July in India than the Valley of the Flowers in Uttarakhand.
 The flowers in the spectacular valley have gotten enough monsoon rains by July to explode into a spectacular blanket of blossoms.
 The monsoon scares off many tourists from visiting Kerala this time of year, but the season also turns the area into a lush green paradise that you'll love if you don't mind a bit of rain.
 Head here in July to enjoy crowd-free backwater cruises.